6 Tips On How To Drill Into Concrete Without a Hammer Drill

 Drilling into concrete without a hammer drill can be done, but it will not be an easy task.
 Ideally, to drill into concrete you would want to use a hammer drill, but unfortunately we don’t all live in an ideal world.
-So we do what we can with what we’ve.
-If all you have on hand is your standard drill, here’s how to drill into concrete without a hammer drill.
+So we do with what we’ve got.
+And if all you have on hand is your standard drill, then here’s how to drill into concrete without a hammer drill.

-First thing to know is that the only thing that will get through concrete is a good masonry drill bit.
+The first, and most important thing to know, is the way you’re going to get through concrete is with a good masonry drill bit.
 These drill bits are designed to drill holes into concrete.
 If you try to use a regular drill bit that’s designed for softer materials, such as wood or metal, you can kiss your drill bit good bye.
-The concrete will wear that bit down in a matter of seconds and all you’ll have left is a stubby piece of metal stick out of the chuck of your drill.
+The concrete will wear that bit down in a matter of seconds and all you’ll have left is a stubby piece of metal sticking out of the chuck of your drill.

-As mentioned above, you want to be sure to use good quality masonry drill bits to drill into concrete.
+As mentioned above, you really need to be sure to use a good quality masonry drill bit to drill into concrete.
 An example of good quality and durable masonry drill bits for concrete drilling are the DEWALT DW5207 7-Piece Premium Percussion Masonry Drill Bit Set.
 By investing in a set of different size drill bits like these, it gives you more flexibility in choosing different hole sizes for your project.

 While drilling into the concrete, be sure to lift the drill bit out of the hole regularly.
 By doing this, you are removing the dust and other material from out of the hole.
 This allows the masonry drill bit to work more efficiently and create less friction.